petercz1/UK_property_mapping/README.md

 ## caveat

 The landregistry site is v-e-r-y slow.
-Expect it to take
+Expect it to take a good 30 seconds to respond.

 Enjoy.